bluedinosaur139/CatGPT/README.md

 ![Screenshot_20240926_054541](https://github.com/user-attachments/assets/7bc1fb5f-bd2f-4381-9687-373948dbf8a7)

 This is a custom-built application developed using Electron, providing full JavaScript capabilities for seamless integration with ChatGPT and KDE Plasma 6.
 Microphone dictation support is coming soon, with ongoing development planned.
-This repository will eventually evolve into a full-fledged operating system based on Arch and KDE, featuring an anime catgirl theme, with everything preconfigured for an out-of-the-box experience.
+This repository will eventually be just one of the neat apps I make for my operating system based on Arch and KDE, featuring an anime catgirl theme, with everything preconfigured for an out-of-the-box experience.
+See my CatGPT-OS repo for current status and what to expect of the setup and configs tailored by an experienced gamer.
+I am also making a game in unity for all platforms including linux, but that needs a lot of time to bake.

 ![catgptlogo](https://github.com/user-attachments/assets/4244f634-501f-4fee-844b-97eae884006f)